openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ## Design Details

 ### Test Plan
-1. Proof of valid case: Update CI to use a UPI script to create a correct set of networks and subnets and pass them to the installer for an e2e installation
+1. e2e test: Update CI to use a UPI script to create a correct set of networks and subnets and pass them to the installer for an e2e installation
+2. Unit tests for new parameters:
+   1. `apiVIP` and `ingressVIP` must be valid ip addresses in the nodesSubnet CIDR
+   2. `apiEndpoint` must be a valid IP address or URL
+   3. `nodesSubnet` must be the uuid of a subnet that exists in the openstack cloud that the installer has access to
 ### Garduation Criteria
 This enhancement will follow standard graduation criteria.